Ernyoke/certified-aws-solutions-architect-professional/05-compute/elb.md

 - We should default to using v2 load balancer for newer deployments
 - Version 2 (v2) load balancers:
     - Application Load Balancer (ALB - v2 LB) are layer 7 devices, they support HTTP(S) and WebSocket protocols
-    - Network Load Balancers (NLB) are also v2 load balancers supporting lower level protocols such as TCP, TLS and UDP
+    - Network Load Balancers (NLB) are also v2 load balancers supporting lower level protocols such as TCP, TLS and UDP.
+      These could be used for applications like Email servers, Games or applications which does't use HTTP/s protocols.
-- In general v2 load balancers are faster and they support target groups and rules
+- In general v2 load balancers are faster and they support target groups and rules, this allow to use single LB for multiple things.

 ## Application and Network Load Balancers